 Misconceptions and Truths

-- It takes more time to write code with unit test cases, and we don’t have time for that – In reality, unit testing would save your development time in the long run.
+- It takes more time to write code with Unit test cases, and we don’t have time for that – In reality, it would save your development time in the long run.

-- Unit testing will find all bugs – It won’t, as intent of unit test is not to find bugs but develop robust software components which will have fewer defects in later stages of SDLC.
+- Unit testing will find all bugs – It won’t, as the intent of the Unit test is not to find bugs but develop robust software components that will have fewer defects in later stages of SDLC.